mnorin/ba.sh/README.md

 When eval-based constructor used, risks are not that high in this specific case, unless you don't control class files content.
 If all classes either written by you or verified, you are probably good to go.

-If you want to run you scripts on both bash 3 and 4+, you will need to implement a compatibility layer for constructors that will look like this:
+If you want to run you scripts on both bash 3 and 4+ with the safest option available for each of these versions, you will need to implement a compatibility layer for constructors that will look like this:
 ```bash
 # File compatibility.h
 # 1. Determine the environment